gregr/ina/nscheme/README.md

       * store bytes in mvectors; support consolidation into vector of unicode chars
   * include non-device (aka string/byte buffer) ports
     * for when you want a port interface to string-like data

-### Racket platform
-* provide host system capabilities to a program via lambda
-  * (lambda (host) ... program ...)
-  * host object can be queried for (virtual) hardware capabilities
-    * spectrum of capability granting outcomes and other feedback:
-      * no-grant to full-unconditional-grant
-      * capability may or may not be recognized
-        * host recognizes device, but refuses to grant access
-        * host unable to grant because it doesn't understand what you want
 * backend-racket integration
   * runtime compilation with option for immediate execution
     * foreign procedures (capabilities) for using Racket eval and namespaces